ECTS

 - Public administration and digital issues: 4 credits (20 hours)

-- State public policy: 4 credits (20 hours)
+- State Public Policy: 4 credits (20 hours)

-- Administrative sociology: 4 credits (20 hours)
+- Administrative Sociology: 4 credits (20 hours)

-- Major contemporary political, economic and social issues: 4 credits (20 hours)
+- Major Contemporary Political, Economic, and Social Issues: 4 credits (20 hours)

-- Current events: 3 credits (20 hours)
+- Current affairs lectures: 3 credits (20 hours)

 - Modern languages: 3 credits (20 hours)